-- 1. Do you agree that these guidelines apply to all medicines prescribed and/or dispensed by Chinese medicine practitioners? - No, I do not agree with the draft guidelines as it is.
-I strongly suggest to use with Pinyin and Chinese characters, the pharmaceutical name or botanical name should not use in Chinese Medicine practice, because the Chinese Herbal mane is the terminology of Chinese Medicine in prescription.
-Only Pin Yin and Chinese characters can represent it. - 2.
+- 1. Do you agree that these guidelines apply to all medicines prescribed and/or dispensed by Chinese medicine practitioners? - No, Even an Australia trained MEDICAL DOCTOR is unable to copping with all ingredients in their drug writing in pharmaceutical names.
+I do not agree with the draft guideline as it is.
+I strongly suggest to use with Pinyin in Chinese, and with the pharmaceutical name or botanical name in addition only under the circumstances of different herbs with same pinyin, but different Chinese characters. - 2.
 TGA nomenclature guidelines require the botanical name to be used for herbal products in manufactured medicines.
 Pinyin and/or Chinese characters are more commonly used for Chinese herbal medicine prescription writing and dispensing.
 The use of Chinese characters alone makes it difficult for patients and other health practitioners to understand what medicine the patient is taking.
 For Chinese herbal medicine prescription writing, do you agree that pinyin or the pharmaceutical name should be used as an alternative to the botanical name, with the addition of Chinese characters where necessary? - Is this guideline practical to implement? - If you disagree, what alternatives do you suggest?